 There’s nothing wrong with starting small.
 Most businesses—even large ones—get started automating with relatively simple use cases.
-However, scalability and adaptability are key to successful enterprise automation.
+However, scalability and adaptability are key to successful enterprise robotic process automation.

 Some robotic process automation softwares are designed for desktop automation.
 These tools can be extremely useful for improving individual productivity.
-But a forward-thinking company will implement robotic process automation that can move easily and cost-effectively from automating an individual user’s tasks to streamlining any high-volume processes in the organization.
+But a forward-thinking company will implement enterprise robotic process automation that can move easily and cost-effectively from automating an individual user’s tasks to streamlining any high-volume processes in the organization.

 This is done by employing an increasing number of software robots, or agents.
 Each robot is limited only by its machine’s capacity—it can execute as many processes as CPU and memory allow.
 This makes increasing the size of the digital workforce much less expensive than hiring additional full-time employees for each job.
 Furthermore, when requirements change, a robot can be reconfigured within minutes.
 Retraining human employees takes more time.

 In some industries, it may also be important to scale down at certain times of the year.
 With a digital workforce, no one needs to lose a job—the robots will be ready to go when business picks up again.

 In an enterprise running large-scale robotic process automation software, a long list of users will probably need access to the RPA software.
 The more this list grows, the more important it is to have robust user access management features.
 Each individual, team, or department should have only the permissions they absolutely need.
 For example, one user might need permission to edit a workflow, while another should only view it.
 A robotic process automation solution that doesn’t provide role-based security isn’t suitable for an enterprise-level automation strategy.

 Enterprise robotic process automation software also provides detailed logging of each user’s actions and each task executed.
 This is useful for internal security and also for maintaining compliance with industry regulations like HIPAA, SOX, or PCI DSS.